-- I achieved a bronze award in my first ever photography competition in 2018 – let’s see if 2019 can bring a gold!
+- I achieved a bronze award in my first ever international photography competition.

 But most important of all: I love what I do and I understand how important the images I create are – these are tomorrow’s heirlooms – so I work bloody hard to make sure I do the best job I can possibly do for all of my clients.

 Congratulations, I can't believe you made it this far!

 Why not give me a call or drop me a line to book a Consultation Appointment and we can have a good chat over a cup of tea!